 Is Eating the Same Healthy Office Lunch – Every Single Day – Actually Good for You?

 Sticking to healthy diet can be challenging — especially when it comes to the office lunch.
-Group takeout orders, catered breakfast meetings, pizza Fridays… there are seemingly endless temptations to stray from a diet plan during the course of a typical workday.
+Group food orders, catered breakfast meetings, pizza Fridays… there are seemingly endless temptations to stray from a diet plan during the course of a typical workday.

 One solution that many office workers swear by?
 Eating the same healthy office lunch.
 Every single day.